-At Berteig Consulting, we used Scrum to run our business for quite a while – about one year.
+At BERTEIG, we used Scrum to run our business for quite a while – about one year.
 Over that time we struggled with a few different concepts and practices.
 As a Certified Scrum Trainer, I am very aware that Scrum requires us to use the framework itself to expose obstacles, rather than modifying Scrum to accommodate obstacles.
 However, over the course of that year, it became more and more obvious that there is something fundamentally different between writing software products (where Scrum is fantastic) and running a business.
 Scrum, the framework, just wasn’t good enough.

 The main problem we had was with the types of work we encounter in running a business.
 We noticed patterns in the types of tasks we had every Cycle (Sprint).
 In this article I will look carefully at two of those types of work and then briefly describe the other three types of work.